THE REDEMPTION OF THE CREATION

 God will not work in any other manner.
 If redeeming Life is to come, some individuals must through suffering become one with Christ in God.

-So then death worketh in us, but life in you.
+So then death is working in us, but life in you.
 (II Corinthians 4:12)

 The land of Canaan, the land of promise of the Jews, typifies the goal of the Divine redemption.
 The goal of the Divine redemption is the casting out of Satan and his hordes from the material creation, from the things God has created, and the entrance of the eternal rule and Life of Christ into those things.